Dixwell School: Admissions requirements at Harvard College

 In the nineteenth century, Harvard College grew secular and wealthy.
-As early as the 1830s, Harvard-watchers were already noticing that Harvard's student body was trending socially elite and exclusive.
+As early as the 1830s, Harvard-watchers noticed that Harvard's student body was trending socially elite and exclusive.
 Dixwell alumnus Henry Adams wrote that when he attended Harvard in the 1850s, the Boston elite was already "sending their children to Harvard College for the sake of its social advantages."
 George Santayana graduated from Harvard in 1886 and called the new Harvard a "seminary and academy for the inner circle of Bostonians."

 These changes disrupted Harvard's curriculum, but not its admissions practices.
-The sons of wealthy businessmen often went into business themselves.
-To cater to these students, Harvard modified its curriculum to teach "mercantile and active" subjects.
-From 1798 to 1830, 24% of Harvard students went into the ministry and 17% into business (still more students went into the professions of law and medicine).
-From 1835 to 1860, these preferences flipped to 9% and 24%, respectively.
+The sons of wealthy businessmen often went into business themselves, and to cater to these students, Harvard modified its curriculum to teach "mercantile and active" subjects.
+From 1798 to 1830, 24% of Harvard students went into the ministry and 17% into business.
+The professions of law and medicine were also popular.
+From 1835 to 1860, ministry and business' shares of graduates flipped to 9% and 24%, respectively.
 As a result of these changes, some members of the Harvard community protested that Latin and Greek had little direct practical utility for the modern Harvard student.
-Even so, Harvard continued requiring applicants to study both Latin and Greek until 1887.
+Even so, Harvard continued to require applicants to study both Latin and Greek until 1887.

-In fact, in the first half of the nineteenth century, Harvard tightened its admission requirements—which still prioritized Latin and Greek.
+In fact, in the first half of the nineteenth century, Harvard tightened its admission requirements, which still prioritized Latin and Greek.
 Students "began to fail the [entrance] examination in significant numbers" starting in the 1830s.
 Applicants began spending more time in secondary school to prepare for Harvard, and the average age of matriculants increased from 15.5 in 1810 to 17.5 in 1850.
+Harvard's selectivity advanced in tandem with its social stature.

-Ronald Story (University of Massachusetts) attributes Harvard's decision to changes in its governance, which allowed Boston's commercial elite to influence Harvard's admissions requirements, while at the same time generously funding high schools whose curricula were tailored to those requirements.
+Ronald Story of the University of Massachusetts attributes Harvard's decision to changes in its governance, which allowed Boston's commercial elite to influence Harvard's admissions requirements, while at the same time generously funding high schools whose curricula were tailored to those requirements.
+Around this time, the Boston elite was bankrolling a wide range of cultural institutions, including the universities, the Boston Public Library, and the Harvard Museum of Natural History.
+In 1892, the New York Tribune discovered that a third of Boston's millionaires had Harvard degrees.

 Critics protested that the stricter requirements favored students at the leading prep schools, such as BLS, Roxbury Latin, Exeter, Andover, and Round Hill.
 By contrast, the new crop of public schools generally lacked the resources to employ a classics teacher.